Acharacle, Ardnamurchan is located on the western end of Loch Shiel. It’s surrounded by amazing picturesque scenery.

 Population of Acharacle = 300.

-After a 8 hour drive from Leeds to Scotland, the first day was pretty much wiped out, everyone decided to be adventurous and climb some mountains but we decided to chuck on our wetsuits and go for a swim.
+After an 8 hour drive from Leeds to Scotland, the first day was pretty much wiped out, everyone decided to be adventurous and climb some mountains but we decided to chuck on our wetsuits and go for a swim.
 I wasn’t expecting the water to be warm but my gosh, seen as it is the Atlantic ocean I am glad I bought a wetsuit.
-A little bit of advice, save your wee and wear a life jacket.
+A little bit of advice, save you’re wee and wear a life jacket.